Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 - Built-in camera for Alexa video calls

-- Adaptive color that adjusts to room lighting
+- Adjustable color that adapts to room lighting

 What Could Be Better